-For this, you will need to show your organization’s confidential cyber information relating to the BES is protected from unauthorized access that could lead to misoperation or instability.
+For this, you will need to show your organization’s confidential cyber information relating to the BES is protected from unauthorized access that could lead to exploitation or instability.

 CIP-014-2: Physical Security

 With the increase of cyberinfrastructure attacks and breaches, public perception of cybersecurity has shifted drastically in the past 10 years, we can only predict these incursions will increase as digital influences continue to intertwine with our lives.
-As bad actors and cyber threats evolve, NERC CIP reliability standards not only minimize the risks of the reliability of the BES in the event of misuse and inoperation but stand at the forefront as protection to our Bulk Electric System.
+As bad actors and cyber threats evolve, NERC CIP standards not only minimize the risks of the reliability of the BES in the event of misuse and inoperation but stand at the forefront as protection to our Bulk Electric System from cybersecurity incidents.

 If you still have questions about NERC standards or you’re curious how your organization ranks in this framework and multiple others, give us a call at CyberSaint at 1-800-NIST CSF or visit our website here and request a free demo.